What Is Proximity Key?

 by Joel Mcgee -

-When owner is within the proper distance, the proximity key interacts through radio-frequency waves with your immobilized computer to open and close doors and trunk and even to crank the car engine while having the key in the pocket.
+When you’re within the admissible distance, the keyless access device interacts through combination of audio and infrared waves with your motor vehicle to lock and unlock car doors and even to crank the engine while having the key in the pocket.

-30 years ago in 1998, Mercedes-Benz was the first automaker to present this system in their vehicles.
+30 years ago in 1998, Mercedes-Benz was the first company to implement this system in the automotive industry.

 - Chrysler: Keyless Enter-N-Go